 Unfortunately, all those fun foods can turn Cinco de Mayo into a bit of a dieting disaster.
-Here are a few tips on how to stay on track while still enjoying the day:
+Here are a few tips on how to have a healthy Cinco de Mayo while still enjoying the day:

 Cinco de Mayo can quickly turn into a ‘Gran Problema’ (big challenge) for those of us looking to stay on track with our diets.

 Nothing beats a hearty Mexican meal with all the ‘fixins, but all of those dense carbs and fats that make everything taste SO good, could leave you feeling a bit bloated and a lot of guilt come tomorrow.

 Follow these tips to have a healthy Cinco de Mayo, and you will end up victorious when the final taco has been eaten!

 Fun Fact: Most people think Cinco de Mayo is the celebration of ‘Mexican Independence Day’, but it is not.
 (Mexican Independence Day is on September 16th).

 1. Moderation is Key.

 This one is obvious, but easier said than done as we all know!

 The difference between 2 tacos, and 4 could be the difference between feeling like J-Lo, or feeling like someone who ATE J-Lo.

 And needless to say, 1 ‘cerveza’ is better than 4 or 5.